T-BILL MARKET Loading market data...

 How the site approaches information

-Treasurlytics combines current Treasury data, practical comparison tools, and educational guides to help visitors understand how different cash options may behave.
+Treasurlytics combines current Treasury data, historical Treasury data, market data for selected Treasury ETFs, practical comparison tools, and educational guides to help visitors understand how different cash options may behave.

-Some pages use live Treasury information, while some comparison pages may also include benchmarked or curated assumptions for non-Treasury alternatives so users can understand trade-offs more clearly.
+Some pages use live Treasury information, some pages use market data APIs, and some comparison pages may also include benchmarked or curated assumptions for non-Treasury alternatives so users can understand trade-offs more clearly.

 The focus is on clarity, practical usefulness, and helping users compare options in context rather than looking at one number in isolation.